Kuvana~Coban Kopegi

 ASD Colour Genetics

-All official standards for Anatolian Sheperd dogs accept all colours.
+Most official standards for Anatolian Shepherd dogs accept all colours.

 All color patterns and markings are equaly aceptable